Chris Rock's charming Brooklyn home is on the market — see inside!

 Mic, consider yourself dropped.

-Chris Rock — the famed comedian and actor who has starred in everything from “Saturday Night Live” to “Shrek” — is putting his beloved Brooklyn home on the market.
+Chris Rock — the famed comedian and actor who has starred in everything from “Saturday Night Live” to “Madagascar” — is putting his beloved Brooklyn home on the market.

 The historic carriage house — built in 1901 — features a striking wood-beam ceiling, exposed brick walls and a spacious rooftop terrace.
 It’s a place that is near and dear to the Emmy-winning actor, according to listing agent Ann Cutbill Lenane.